 When the doctor brought a patient to the coronavirus unit in the overcrowded Brooklyn emergency room, he warned them, “she speaks Hungarian.”
-A medical resident who treated her said that he could tell no one wanted to take down her medical history with the help of an interpreter.
+A medical resident who treated her said he could tell no one wanted to take down her medical history with the help of an interpreter.

 The patient died the following night.
-The resident believes she would have gotten better care if she spoke English.
+The resident believes she would have gotten better care if she had spoken English.

-While the pandemic has posed a unique problem concerning language barriers in healthcare, this problem has existed for a long time now.
+While the pandemic has posed a unique problem concerning language barriers in healthcare, this problem has existed for a long time.
 There are various touchpoints in the healthcare system wherein a patient interacts with a healthcare professional – doctor, medical resident, nurse, or lab assistant.
 As you see in the above situation, lack of access to information due to language barriers between the patient and these professionals can have terrible consequences.

 In this article, we discuss the various reasons for medical institutions to utilise medical interpretation services during a worldwide health emergency.

 In one instance where a pregnant woman’s sister-in-law was allowed to interpret for her, she never told the mother-to-be that her fetus was at risk of heart damage.
 When she learned about this at the hospital later, she had no time to prepare for the fact that her baby wouldn’t make it.